 Like…the history of St Michael’s Mount?

 Situated just off the southern coast of Cornwall and connected to the mainland by a causeway at low tide, St Michael’s Mount is a tidal island with a long and varied history.
 By turns a medieval priory, a fortified castle and a family home, the preservation of the site now falls to the National Trust, which maintains the buildings and slopping terraces housing hundreds of exotic plants.
-You can wander among the walled garden, dating back to the 1780s, climb to the gun batteries at the island’s summit for spectacular coastal views, and discover the legend of Archangel Michael, said to ward fishermen away from danger.
+Visitors can wander among the walled garden, dating back to the 1780s, climb to the gun batteries at the island’s summit for spectacular coastal views, and discover the legend of Archangel Michael, said to ward fishermen away from danger.

 Love…the mysteries of Tintagel

 Switch to Cornwall’s rugged northern coast and there’s another island shrouded in mystery, Tintagel.
 Here, history meets the legend of King Arthur against a backdrop of stunning scenery, with a new bridge now linking two halves of the 13th century Tintagel Castle.
-You can explore this idyllic landscape under the gaze of Gallos, a life-sized bronze sculpture inspired by the site’s legends and royal past.
+Visitors can explore this idyllic landscape under the gaze of Gallos, a life-sized bronze sculpture inspired by the site’s legends and royal past.

 Discover…the Holy Island of Lindisfarne